uport-project/uport-credentials/README.md

   requested: ['name', 'phone', 'identity_no'],
   callbackUrl: 'https://....' // URL to send the response of the request to }).then(requestToken => {
-  // send requestToken to browser
+  // send requestToken to browser or transport
 })
 ```